Literature / The Revolution

 - The government could also count, as they are willing to turn heavy weapons onto unarmed protesters just to stamp it out.

-- Defiant to the End: How the lead agent sees the Protagonist when questioning him about his neighbor.
+- Defiant to the End: How the lead agent sees the protagonist when questioning him about his neighbor.
+The protagonist genuinely doesn't have the information, however.

-- La Résistance: Sure, he wasn't a rebel before... but after the deaths of his wife, oldest son, AND a good chunk of his home town... he became one.
+- La Résistance: Sure, the protagonist wasn't a rebel before... but after the deaths of his wife, oldest son, AND a good chunk of his home town... he became one.

 - One Sided Battle: The resistance coming to the aid of the town, and take the agents by complete surprise.